FilippoOlivo/Foundations_of_HPC_Assignment/excercise1/README.md

     - 1: static
     - 2: wave

+After running the program execute the scripts joining_snap.sh and joining_output.sh to perform the joining of respectively the partial snap and output files.

 ## Other files

 In the folder times you can find the ``.csv`` files where I have printed the elapsed times of the test that I have performed.
 In the folder plots you can find the plots of the scalability.